-The following CLI options under the existing Idp command advertise an MLDP P2MP FEC to an upstream node using a T-LDP session.
-See the Classic CLI Command Reference Guide for command details.
+Use the following commands to advertise an MLDP P2MP FEC to an upstream node using a T-LDP session.

+'''

-- configure router ldp prefer-mcast-tunnel-in-tunnel - configure router ldp targeted-session peer mcast-tunneling
+configure router ldp prefer-mcast-tunnel-in-tunnel configure router ldp targeted-session peer mcast-tunneling

+'''

-The following apply when LDP mcast-tunneling is enabled on the ELER (downstream) and prefer-mcast-tunnel-in-tunnel and LDP mcast-tunneling are enabled on ILER (upstream):
+The following apply when the mcast-tunneling command is configured for the LDP peer targeted session on the ELER (downstream) and the prefer-mcast-tunnel-in-tunnel and LDP mcast-tunneling commands are enabled on ILER (upstream):

-- On the upstream router, LDP resolves the nexthop using TTM using a P2P RSVP-TE LSP. - As shown in Figure 13: Configuring MLDP over RSVP P2P LSP, when the LSR 100.0.0.102 and LSR 100.0.0.101 nodes are directly connected, the T-LDP and link-LDP adjacencies share a common LDP session.
+- On the upstream router, LDP resolves the nexthop using TTM using a P2P RSVP-TE LSP. - As shown in the following figure, when the LSR 100.0.0.102 and LSR 100.0.0.101 nodes are directly connected, the T-LDP and link-LDP adjacencies share a common LDP session.
 The P2MP FEC is advertised over the LDP session and is received by LSR 100.0.0.102, which resolves it over the RSVP LSP if the mcast-tunneling option is enabled.
-The prefer-mcast-tunnel-intunnel option in LDP dictates if the MLDP FEC is resolved in preference to the tunnel or to the link.
+The prefer-mcast-tunnel-in-tunnel option in LDP dictates if the MLDP FEC is resolved in preference to the tunnel or to the link.

-Figure 13: Configuring MLDP over RSVP P2P LSP
+Figure 13: Configuring MLDP over RSVP P2P LSP (MD-CLI)